joomla-projects/joomla-cypress/README.md

 <!-- prettier-ignore-end -->

 This is a support package that helps in writing end-to-end tests for the [Joomla CMS](https://joomla.org) and its extensions with the frontend testing tool [Cypress](/https://www.cypress.io/).
-All active Joomla development [branches](https://github.com/joomla/joomla-cms/branches) are supported.
+The Joomla default branch and all active development [branches](https://github.com/joomla/joomla-cms/branches) are supported.

 ## Installation